Pan Am Flight 841: Aftermath

 Vaughn reported that he had guessed (correctly) that Bình was bluffing.
 The foil-wrapped package actually contained lemons.

 Many U.S. anti-war protesters viewed Bình as a martyr for their cause, and shortly after the incident a break-in occurred at Vaughn's home in Scottsdale, Arizona, with "animal intestines, paint and broken bottles" thrown into his swimming pool.
 The protesters also left a note, apparently written in animal blood: "Pig Eugene Vaughn guilty of murder.
 To be punished later.
 Long live Nguyễn Thái Bình.
 Victory to the Vietnamese.
 Death to the American aggressor."
 However, Vaughn was also lauded as a hero who acted to save his passengers, craft and crew, and his actions were described as an expression of frustration with the many hijackings that occurred during the period.
 Vaughn was quoted as saying, at an event to honor him at the Phoenix airport on his return to the United States, "A lot of time and effort has been spent on trying to prevent hijackings, but the only thing that will be effective is a mandatory death penalty, without any loopholes."
-Vaughn retired from Pan Am in 1979 after 38 years with the airline, and died of cancer in 1984; both of his sons became airline pilots.
+Vaughn retired from Pan Am in 1979 after 38 years with the airline, and died of cancer in 1984; one of his sons and his daughter became airline pilots.

 Bình's friends in the US established a collection in 1974 at the University of Washington library, containing papers about Bình's life and protest activities.
 Among those involved in establishing the collection were noted clergyman and peace activist William Sloane Coffin and academic and author Bruce E. Johansen.
 A street is named for Bình in present-day Ho Chi Minh City, honoring him as a hero of the 1970s anti-colonial movement in Vietnam.